 There is also a list of how accurate the lists are on a city level for each country.
 See GeoIP2 City Accuracy.

-On cached websites, make sure that you enable cache-busting under Advanced Ads > Settings > Pro.
+Ensure you enable Cache Busting on cached websites under Advanced Ads > Settings > Pro.

 Important changes due to the CCPA

-Following the new privacy regulations set by the California Consumer Privacy Act (CCPA), MaxMind has changed the distribution of their free GeoLite2 databases.
+Following the new privacy regulations the California Consumer Privacy Act (CCPA) set, MaxMind has changed the distribution of their free GeoLite2 databases.

 Since December 30th, 2019, MaxMind requires the users of their GeoLite2 databases to register for a MaxMind account and obtain a license key.
 This way, MaxMind can ensure that their service complies with the privacy regulations mandated in the CCPA.